 A couple of years ago, I went to Hawaii to celebrate my thirtieth birthday with a couple of close friends.
 I had been to Hawaii before, but at that time I wasn’t much of a foodie, so I didn’t realize at the time that I was surrounded by so much incredible food.

 In Hawaii, the macadamia nut is a big deal, and it’s there that I fell even more in love with it.
-They use it in cookies, to crust fish fillets, and to make so many more recipes that are freaking incredible.
+They use it in cookies and cakes, to crust fish fillets, and to make so many more recipes that are freaking incredible.

 So, of course I came back craving those nuts in all of their varied sweet and savory preparations, and I’ve been cooking with them more than ever before in the last couple of years.